EVERYTHING YOU NEED TO KNOW ABOUT THE OKTOBERFEST

 Dancing & swaying

 “Schlager” hits at maximum volume, a boisterous atmosphere and Oktoberfest beer – even people who normally hate to dance find themselves moving to the music.
 Dancing and swaying on the beer benches is, of course, allowed here.
-All this exuberant fun should, however, take place within certain limits: this is to say that anyone who takes it up a level and climbs onto the tables must expect to be thrown out.
+All this exuberant fun should, however, take place within certain limits: anyone who takes it up a level and climbs onto the tables must expect to be thrown out.

 The more satisfied the serving staff are, the better the beer tent atmosphere is.
-It is best to already give a generous tip in advance and to always be friendly.
-This is because those serving you decide how quickly you are provided with food and drink – and you might be there for a few hours!
+It’s best to give a generous tip up front and to always be friendly to staff.
+Remember, those serving you decide how quickly you receive your food and drink – and you might be there for a few hours!

-Of course, to fit in perfectly with the goings-on on the Wiesn, the outfit also has to be right for the occasion!
-As we all know, the men wear lederhosen and the women wear a pretty dirndl.
-But it all depends on the details: one should refrain from wearing dirndls that do not reach down over the knees.
-Combining sneakers with typical Bavarian costumes or hats is also not in keeping with Bavarian tradition, so bear this in mind.
+Of course, to fit in perfectly at the Wiesn, your outfit has to be right for the occasion!
+As we all know, the traditional garb for men is lederhosen.
+Women get to wear a pretty dirndl – the traditional Bavarian skirt.
+Be careful to choose a dirndl that reaches below the knees, however, or risk causing offence!
+Wearing hats, sneakers or sports shoes with typical Bavarian costumes is also not in keeping with Bavarian tradition, so bear this in mind.

 Single, spoken for or still available?
-If you want to know more about the relationship status of a pretty dirndl-wearer, you can take a look at the dirndl’s bow:
+If you want to know more about the relationship status of a pretty dirndl-wearer, you can look at the dirndls bow:

-If the bow is positioned to the right, the lady in question would like to keep her distance from flirting Oktoberfest visitors because she is in a relationship or even married.
+- If the bow is positioned to the right, the lady is keeping her distance from flirting at Oktoberfest because she is in a relationship or even married

-If the dirndl bow is tied in the middle, then according to tradition this means that the wearer is a virgin.
+- If the dirndl bow is tied in the middle, the wearer is a virgin (according to tradition)

-If the bow is tied at the back, this indicates that the wearer is widowed or that she is your waitress!
+- If the bow is tied at the back, the wearer is either widowed or she is your waitress!

 - S1 to S8 to Hackerbrücke